 Looking at the above list, you’ll notice that each iPhone has several parts from around the world.
 On the good side, this helps keep people employed, but it has significant geological and environmental impact.
 So, you might want to keep your iPhone a little longer before you upgrade.

 If you want to keep your phone alive for as long as possible, make sure to maintain it regularly.
-If you’re not sure what that entails, check our iPhone maintenance tips.
-And if you’re planning to upgrade your phone, check if the latest iPhone is worth the upgrade and whether you should buy the iPhone 11 or iPhone 11 Pro.
+If you’re not sure what that entails, check our iPhone maintenance tips .
+And make sure you know what iOS is , too.